 - H. Damages or Loss to Personal Property.
 The following procedures apply. - 1.
 Mover's Damage.
 If damage to your quarters occurs during the movement of household goods, it is your responsibility to immediately notify the Housing Office and the servicing Personal Property Shipping Office. - 2.
 Failure to report damage.
 Failure to report damage may result in you being held responsible. - 3.
 Claims by Sponsors for Loss or Damage.
 While assigned to government quarters, you may file claims for loss or damage to your personal property located at such quarters, provided such damage or loss is not caused by your own negligence or property.
 Refer to Chapter 6, Coast Guard Claims and Litigation Manual, COMDTINST 5890.9. - 4.
 Contact Numbers.
 The contact number for the Personal Property Shipping Office is (707) 765-7550.
 Alternatively, you may contact the Customer Support Center Front Desk at (707) 765-7394 for additional assistance. - I. Renter's Liability Insurance.
 While in family housing, residents are not required to carry renter's liability insurance; however, it is strongly recommended that you do so for your financial protection.
 Renter's insurance is available from most commercial insurance companies to cover your liability for damage to the dwelling and loss or damage to personal property in situations where the government is not liable.
 Insurance will also cover your losses in the case of theft or vandalism.
-Talk to your insurance provider, as pet damage may not be covered. - J. Waterbed Insurance.
-Waterbeds are authorized in government quarters; however, you shall be held financially responsible for any damages.
-Prior to installation, you must obtain written approval from the Housing Office and provide proof of renter's insurance that covers waterbeds. - K. Play Structures, Trampolines, etc. Commercially procured personal play structures are authorized upon approval of the Housing Office.
-Trampolines are prohibited in housing. - L. Neighborhood Advisory Board (NAB).
-The Neighborhood Advisory Board is a collective body of residents in government-owned housing, dependents, the Housing Office, Facilities Engineering, Fire and Police Departments, the Morale, Well-Being & Recreation Community Services Section and the Ombudsman.
+Talk to your insurance provider, as pet damage may not be covered. - J. Play Structures, Trampolines, etc. Commercially procured personal play structures are authorized upon approval of the Housing Office.
+Trampolines are prohibited in housing. - K. Neighborhood Advisory Board (NAB).
+The Neighborhood Advisory Board is a collective body of residents in government-owned housing, dependents, the Housing Office, Facilities Engineering, Fire and Security Force Departments, the Morale, Well-Being & Recreation Community Services Section, and the Ombudsman.
 Housing Residents are highly encouraged to volunteer as a Housing Zone Representative or informally participate as an ad-hoc member of the community.
 The NAB is a great venue to communicate your concerns about the community or available services.
-Residents interested in the NAB may contact any member of the Housing Office staff to obtain additional information. - M. Lockouts.
+Residents interested in the NAB may contact any member of the Housing Office staff to obtain additional information. - L. Lockouts.
 If you are locked out of your quarters during normal working hours (Monday through Friday), contact the Housing Office at (707) 765-7145.
-If you are locked out on a weekend, holiday, or after hours, contact the Police Dispatch at (707) 765-7215.
-If you cannot reach the Police Dispatch for any reason, contact the Officer of the Day (OOD) at (707) 775-5863.
-You may be charged for additional/lost keys, if applicable.

-N. Environmental Health Hazards.
+If you are locked out on a weekend, holiday, or after hours, contact the Officer of the Day (OOD) at (707) 775-5863.
+You may be charged for additional/lost keys, if applicable. - M. Environmental Health Hazards.
 To comply with the Department of Housing and Urban Development (HUD) and the Environmental Protection Agency (EPA) lead paint, asbestos and radon disclosure regulations, the Coast Guard is required to notify residents who occupy pre-1981 Coast Guard owned housing of known or suspected asbestos, lead and radon environmental health hazards.

-Based on the date of construction and Environmental Risk Assessments (ERA) conducted in 1999 of family housing, the 300 and 400 series housing units are assumed to contain some type of environmental health risk.
+Based on the date of construction and Environmental Risk Assessments (ERA) conducted in 2001 of family housing, the 300 and 400 series housing units are assumed to contain some type of environmental health risk.
 However, recurring maintenance and abatement activities over the years have either removed or remediated any potential exposure to materials.
 The information provided below and the handouts you received as part of your check-in are in response to Federal Notification Mandate requirements.
 If you have any further questions or concerns regarding this issue, please contact the Housing Office.